ReactiveX/rxjs/docs_app/content/guide/glossary-and-semantics.md

 ### Hot

 An observable is "hot", when its [producer](#producer) was created outside of the context of the [subscribe](#subscribe) action.
 This means that the "hot" observable is almost always [multicast](#multicast).
-It is possible that a "hot" observable is still _technically_ unicast, if it is engineered to only allow one [subscription](#subscription) at a time, however, there is no straightforward mechanism for this in RxJS, and the scenario is a unlikely.
+It is possible that a "hot" observable is still _technically_ unicast, if it is engineered to only allow one [subscription](#subscription) at a time, however, there is no straightforward mechanism for this in RxJS, and the scenario is an unlikely one.
 For the purposes of discussion, all "hot" observables can be assumed to be [multicast](#multicast).
 Hot observables cannot be made [cold](#cold).

 ### Push